f5devcentral/xchaazdemoguide/README.md

 ### NGINX Reverse Proxy Config to Query PostgreSQL DB

-NGINX creates a server, listening to port 8080.
-The default location gets all items from article table and caches them.
+NGINX creates a server, listening on port 8080.
+The default location gets all items from the article table and caches them.
 The following NGINX config sets up the reverse proxy configuration to forward traffic from RE to CE, where "re2ce.internal" is the TCP load balancer we created earlier in [Creating TCP Load Balancer](#creating-tcp-load-balancer).

-It also sets up a server on a port 8080 to present the query data that returns all items from the "articles" table.
+It also sets up a server on port 8080 to present the query data that returns all items from the "articles" table.

 ![Proxy Config](assets/proxyconfig.png)